switchboard-xyz/sui-sdk/README.md

     minJobResults: 1, // minimum # of jobs that need to return a result
     minOracleResults: 1, // minumum # of oracles that need to respond for a result
     minUpdateDelaySeconds: 5, // minimum delay between rounds
-    coinType: "0x2::sui::SUI", // CoinType of the queue (now only AptosCoin)
+    coinType: "0x2::sui::SUI", // CoinType of the queue (now only Sui)
     initialLoadAmount: 1000, // load of the lease
     jobs: [
       {